electricherd/audiobookfinder/README.md

 ### Issues:
+* client/server authorization/management after working for some time (key issues then), now with localhost (same application but ssh-server) doesn't work.
 * logging from other modules too detailed/too much
 * how to decide if an mDNS device is duplicated (more than 1 ipAdress representation, which is correct?, and do they come not within the same record)
 * no net is a problem